lancejpollard/ubiquitously/README.markdown

     )
     post.save("stumbleupon", "delicious", "dzone", "digg", "diigo", "reddit", "tumblr", "mixx")

+## Command-line

+You can post to any of these services (even via oauth) completely from the command line.

+    u.me post twitter "This is really crazy"

+The anatomy of a command is this:

+    u.me post [services] [title] [options]

+The `[services]` are a list of services you this command to post to, and the `[title]` is whatever follows (in single/double quotes).
+The following will post to Twitter, Tumblr, and Posterous:

+    u.me post twitter tumblr posterous "Managing multiple interfaces"

+You can get more precise by specifying options:

+- `-l`: label, aka the Post "title"
+- `-d`: description
+- `-u`: url
+- `-t`: tags (`comma,separated,without,any-spaces`)
+- `-U`: username for the service
+- `-P`: password for the service

+So you can write a command like this:

+    u.me post digg "Oauth on the Command line!?" -d "You can now use Oauth from the command line" -t "oauth, ruby, unix" -u "http://ubiquitously.me"

+Ubiquitously will save your login data (cookies, secrets, tokens, and params) in `~/.u.me`.
+You can open those files and edit them (add passwords, app keys, etc.) with these commands:

+    u.me cookies
+    u.me secrets
+    u.me tokens
+    u.me params

 ## How it thinks

 It treats everything as a `Post`.
 A post has these properties: